hsiangj/capstone-two-frontend/README.md

 # ExpenseBud

-This repository is completed as part of capstone two of Springboard Software Engineering Career Track.
+This repository is completed as part of Springboard Software Engineering Career Track capstone two.
 The backend can be found [here](https://github.com/hsiangj/capstone-two-backend "ExpenseBud Backend").

 ### Application Description
 "ExpenseBud" is a web app for users to easily track their expenses and budget goals.
 Aside from manual entries of expenses, users could connect with their financial institutions to import transactions via the [Plaid API](https://plaid.com/docs/).
 Both the expenses and budgets data are visualized in a simple to understand dashboard for high level overview.